brangerbriz/machine-learning-docs/markdown/general-purpose-algorithms.md

 ## Regression

-Rather than outputting a specific class, regression problems output continuous floating-point numbers.
-Examples of regression problems include:
+Rather than outputting a discrete class, regression problems output continuous floating-point numbers.<span class="marginal-note" data-info="Regression problems produce real-valued floats, or rather, a distribution called a [probability density function](https://en.wikipedia.org/wiki/Probability_density_function) over real-valued continuous floats that integrate to 1.0."></span> Examples of regression problems include:

 - Predicting the exact price of a stock at the end of the month
 - Predicting the change in earth's temperature each year